OpenInternet/System_Administrator_Guide_Text/en/best_practices/budgeting_for_security/index.md

 ##Budgeting for Security## {#chapter4}

-Even with high-profile cyber attacks on big corporations like Target & Sony, and [human-rights focused NGOs](http://www.computerworld.com/article/2846086/rights-groups-ngos-struggle-against-malware-attacks.html), cyber security makes up a [relatively small portion](http://www.govtech.com/security/Report-Rising-Cybersecurity-Budgets-Still-Not-Enough.html) of many organizations’ overall IT budgets.
+Even with high-profile cyber attacks on big corporations like Target and Sony, and [human-rights focused NGOs](http://www.computerworld.com/article/2846086/rights-groups-ngos-struggle-against-malware-attacks.html), cyber security makes up a [relatively small portion](http://www.govtech.com/security/Report-Rising-Cybersecurity-Budgets-Still-Not-Enough.html) of many organizations’ overall IT budgets.

 As you create plans to safeguard your organization’s assets against cyber threats, it’s important to help managers and decision-makers in the organization understand the need for the necessary investments in cyber security for business contiunity, whether this means purchase of anti-virus software and non-pirated software licenses, a secure website hosting service, locks for the physical protection of the server room or printing digital best practices material for distribution to staff.